rft0/createmove-boilerplate/README.md

 # CreateMove Boilerplate for CS:GO
-* Don't forget to upload offsets.
+* Don't forget to update offsets.